Hans Henrik Sievertsen

 with Miriam Wüst

-Journal of Health Economics
+Journal of Health Economics (2017)

-| Download | Link to publisher
+• Link to publisher

 Exploiting the Danish roll-out of same-day discharge policies after uncomplicated births, we find that treated newborns have a higher probability of hospital readmission in the first month after birth.
 While these short-run effects may indicate substitution of hospital stays with readmissions, we also find that—in the longer run—a same-day discharge decreases children's ninth grade GPA.
 This effect is driven by children and mothers, who prior to the policy change would have been least likely to experience a same-day discharge.
 Using administrative and survey data to assess potential mechanisms, we show that a same-day discharge impacts those parents’ health investments and their children's medium-run health.
 Our findings point to important negative effects of policies that expand same-day discharge policies to broad populations of mothers and children.

-with Francesca Gino an Marco Piovesan
+with Francesca Gino and Marco Piovesan

-Proceedings of the National Academy of Sciences
+Proceedings of the National Academy of Sciences (2016)

 Using test data for all children attending Danish public schools between school years 2009/10 and 2012/13, we examine how the time of the test affects performance.
 Test time is determined by the weekly class schedule and computer availability at the school.
 We find that, for every hour later in the day, test performance decreases by 0.9% of an SD (95% CI, 0.7–1.0%).
 However, a 20- to 30-minute break improves average test performance by 1.7% of an SD (95% CI, 1.2–2.2%).
 These findings have two important policy implications: First, cognitive fatigue should be taken into consideration when deciding on the length of the school day and the frequency and duration of breaks throughout the day.
 Second, school accountability systems should control for the influence of external factors on test scores.